 Play is vital for your toddler’s cognitive development – that is, your toddler’s ability to think, understand, communicate, make memories, imagine and work out what might happen next.

-What to expect: toddler cognitive development
+What to expect: toddler cognitive development and play

-Your toddler will probably:
+Toddlers will probably:

 - be curious and keen to experiment and explore unfamiliar things